danschmidtke/academic-kickstart/content/home/teaching.md

 I have taught the following courses at McMaster University:

 ### Laboratory in Experimental Linguistics
 (2023, 2025).
-In this course students collaborate to plan, carrying out, analyze and report an experiment that addresses a cognitive aspect of language processing.
+In this course students collaborate to plan, carrying out, analyze, and report an experiment that addresses a cognitive aspect of language processing.

 ### Statistics for Language Research